ABOUT IMAGES FESTIVAL

 At Images, submission fees account towards the programming team’s labour and to maintain our submissions database.

-In light of the economic hardship that many are facing throughout the pandemic, we can offer submissions fees waivers to those currently facing financial barriers.
-Please get in touch at email@example.com.
+In light of the economic hardship that many are facing throughout the pandemic, we can offer submissions fee waivers to those currently facing financial barriers.

 Once we successfully receive your submission, the festival will not issue any refunds.